hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 The "exit" gates in **Vacation Simulator** are an example of this with zone-based teleportation, and the various magical doorways in **The Museum Of Other Realities** do this well with granular teleportation.

+<iframe src='https://gfycat.com/ifr/VictoriousWeirdGemsbuck' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>

 It must always be clear to the player that they are about to end up "somewhere else", somewhere other than where their destination marker indicates.
 The biggest design challenge with such a system is indicating this to the player.
 If one is about to see a loading screen when they expect a quick blink, thats trouble.
 It needs to be clear that teleporting to this zone is "different" than how most of the teleporting systems work.

 **Vacation Simulator** does this through unique in-world objects and signage - as well as having an advantage of being zone-based conceptually. **Museum Of Other Realities** communicates with a consistent use of this funky tie-dye magic-gate design.
 It doesn't tend to show the player where they will end up, as discovery and inviting curiosity is part of the design and joy of the museum.

 **The Museum Of Other Realities** also has a really interesting demonstration of teleporting into a different scale, when the player can go "into" various pieces of art.

+<iframe src='https://gfycat.com/ifr/PassionateRichBrocketdeer' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>

 The destination marker shrinks/grows accordingly. **The Lab** does this when teleporting into the "Longbow" level, with a small avatar character to help show you your scale before/after the teleport.
 Scale shifts while teleporting are a interesting because ... they just work.
 Such scale shifts can be challenging with other locomotion systems.
 I would love to see more examples of this done well.
 Scale is still an under-explored mechanic in VR.

+The following example is a player, unassisted and unprompted by anyone else, teleporting "down into" a piece of art in the **Museum of Other Realities**.
+This player has never been in this experience before, but the scale-shift during teleportation was perfectly intuitive.

+<iframe src='https://gfycat.com/ifr/HeavyMasculineAlabamamapturtle' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>

 ## Obstacle Limitations
 You want to prevent the teleportation system from allowing the player to teleport into an out-of-bounds area, or to an area that would be uncomfortable, like "into" a table.
 One must give the player feedback when a destination is invalid.
 One solution is to make the destination marker only appear when a valid destination is selected - indicating nothing would happen if the player pushed the teleport button.
 This works, but makes it harder the player to adjust their selection to a valid location.
 I consider it better to give the player feedback.
 Perhaps show an "invalid" indicator at the destination marker and change the color of a parabola.